MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-permissionset-object.md

 ## Permission set example

 The following example illustrates a permissionset `Sales Person` with permissions given to data in tables, each with different level of access.
 The `RIMD` access assigned to data in the `Customer` table provides full access, whereas, for example, access is limited for data in the `Currency` table only allowing full read and modify permission.
-The [Assignable property](properties/devenv-assignable-property.md) set to `true` allows the permissionset to be assigned to a user.
+The <!-- [Assignable property](properties/devenv-assignable-property.md)--> [Assignable property](https://review.docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/properties/devenv-assignable-property?branch=new-properties) set to `true` allows the permissionset to be assigned to a user.

 ```al